johan--/claude-code-tips/system-prompt/UPGRADING.md

 # Upgrading to a New Claude Code Version

 This project patches the Claude Code CLI to reduce system prompt token usage.
-When Claude Code updates, minified variable names change, breaking existing patches.
+When Claude Code updates, the text content may change, requiring patch updates.
 This guide walks through updating patches for a new version.

+**Good news:** `patch-cli.js` uses regex matching for `${...}` variable patterns, so patches automatically adapt to minified variable name changes (e.g., `${n3}` → `${XYZ}`).
+You only need to update patches when the actual text content changes.

 **Key files:**
 - `patch-cli.js` - applies patches to reduce prompt size